Kelvindereus/GUI-rock_paper_scissors/README.md

 # GUI-rock_paper_scissors
-My rock_paper_scissors game but with GUI!
+My rock_paper_scissors game but with a GUI!